-Contact the DSGHP Office via phone at (603) 646-9438, e-mail to Dartmouth.Student.Health.Plan@Dartmouth.edu or stop by the DSGHP Offices located in the 37 Dewey Field Road building to request a proof of coverage letter.
+Contact the DSGHP Office via phone at (603) 646-9438, e-mail to Dartmouth.edu or stop by the DSGHP Offices located in the 37 Dewey Field Road building to request proof of coverage letter.

 EXCLUDED EXPENSES/SERVICES

 The DSGHP will not provide medical benefits for any expense which is not listed as a covered service or supply in this Plan Document, or any of the items listed below, regardless of medical necessity or recommendations of a health care provider.